A little history of Notre-Dame church in Fay-aux-Loges

-The bell-tower (12th-13th century) is the exact replica of the tower of the cathedral of Chartres: it was raised like a hollowed pyramid, without an inner timber work.
-This unusual bell-tower which measures 50 metres high, is only made of stones!
+The bell-tower (12th-13th century) is the exact replica of cathedral of Chartres tower: it was raised like a hollowed pyramid, without an inner timber work.
+This unusual bell-tower measuring 50 metres high, is only made of stones!

 Oh, by the way, in the rue de la Moinerie, behind the church... look at this house and its funny tower... it's the presbytery.